‘In a Bind’: Some New Yorkers Reject Transition to Electric School Buses, Despite Mandate

 “What if my community keeps saying no?”
 Reyda said.
 “I don’t have a lot of options with this, because the state says you have to buy them, and if my community says, ‘Well, we’re not going to buy them,’ I’m in a bind.”

 After the failed proposition, Bemus Point received a 45-day extension from the EPA to secure local funding.
-The district would like to put the proposition forward to another vote, Reyda said, but the earliest it can do so is March 18 — which means it will need another extension.
+The district would like to put the proposition to another vote, Reyda said, but the earliest it can do so is March 18 — which means it will need another extension.

 “Our concern is that they’re going to say, ‘Your community already voted no — we’re not going to waste our time on you again,’” Reyda said.
 “There may be another community out there in the nation that would be willing to take this money.”

-“I don’t have a lot of options with this, because the state says you have to buy them, and if my community says, ‘Well, we’re not going to buy them,’ I’m in a bind.”
+“The state says you have to buy them, and if my community says, ‘Well, we’re not going to buy them,’ I’m in a bind.”

-—Bemus Point Central School District Superintendent Joseph Reyda
+—Joseph Reyda, Bemus Point Central School District

 Electric buses present a range of benefits.
 A recent Harvard University study found that switching to electric buses reduces greenhouse gas emissions, adult mortality, and childhood asthma, particularly in densely populated areas.
 They’re also much quieter than diesel buses.
-A University of Michigan study found that moving away from diesel to “clean” options, including electric or natural gas, is linked to a modest increase in student attendance.
+A University of Michigan study found that moving away from diesel buses to “clean” options, including electric or natural gas, is linked to a modest increase in student attendance.

 Across the country, nearly 5,000 electric school buses currently serve more than 250,000 students, according to recent data from the World Resources Institute.
-More than 7,000 purchases are planned or in progress.
+More than 7,000 additional purchases are planned or in progress.

 New York is one of seven states that have passed laws requiring school districts to make the transition.
 New York’s deadline is the earliest, and if districts can meet it, the state may be the first in the nation to complete the transition.

-Gov. Kathy Hochul has been supportive, advocating for the Clean Water, Clean Air and Green Jobs Environmental Bond Act, which included $500 million for the transition through the New York School Bus Incentive Program.
+Governor Kathy Hochul has been supportive, advocating for the Clean Water, Clean Air and Green Jobs Environmental Bond Act, which included $500 million for the transition through the New York School Bus Incentive Program.

 School districts may apply for a two-year extension to meet the 2027 deadline, according to NYSERDA.
 By 2035, all of the state’s roughly 45,000 diesel school buses must be zero-emission.
 The agency did not answer a question about whether there is a penalty for districts that do not meet the deadlines.

 Bob Vecchio, the executive director of the Nassau-Suffolk School Boards Association, isn’t opposed to an eventual transition, but said the state should delay both deadlines.
-He pointed to yet another obstacle: the state’s cap on property tax levies, which limits the revenue districts can raise locally to cover expenses like electric buses.
+He pointed to another obstacle: the state’s cap on property tax levies, which limits the revenue districts can raise locally to cover expenses like electric buses.

 “We are calling on the legislature to literally pump the brakes on the electric bus mandate,” he said, until the state addresses districts’ infrastructure and financial concerns — “and until the question gets answered about, ‘If you go out for capital improvement to meet the mandate, and it’s rejected by your voters — then what?’”